jeff-vincent/prometheus-grafana-example/README.md

 # Prometheus-Example

-Run the following command to deploy Prometheus and Grafana.
+Run the following command to deploy an instance of Prometheus and Grafana that is configured to scrape metrics from [`fastapi-mongo-video`](https://github.com/jeff-vincent/fastapi-mongo-video)
 ```
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
 helm repo add grafana https://grafana.github.io/helm-charts